Yuyugnat/Yuyugnat/README.md

 - 👋 Hi, I’m @Yuyugnat
-- 👀 I’m interested in coding any kind project related to Smartphone apps
+- 👀 I’m interested in coding any kind project related to web developement or algorithm
-- 🌱 I’m currently learning JavaScript, HTML/CSS, Java.
+- 🌱 I’m currently learning PHP, C, Golang.
-- 💞️ I’m looking to collaborate on Android Apps
+- 💞️ I’m looking to collaborate on many different projects
 - 📫 How to reach me : by email at tanguymace2002@gmail.com